sparky-radio/AdifGoogleMapper/README.md

 - `GOOGLE_MAPS_API_KEY`: Your Google Maps API key
 - `DEFAULT_MAP_TYPE`: Map type to display (ROADMAP, SATELLITE, HYBRID, or TERRAIN)
 - `AUTO_OPEN_MAP`: Whether to automatically open maps in browser
+- `OPERATOR_GRIDSQUARE`: Your grid square location (optional, will look for MY_GRIDSQUARE in ADIF file if not specified)

 ## Usage